 What Is a Cleft?

-These birth defects — together, they're called orofacial clefts — are treatable.
-Most kids can have surgery to repair them within the first year or two of life.
+These birth defects are treatable.
+Most kids can have surgery to repair them early in life.

 - a complete cleft palate: going from behind the front teeth to the back of the palate